marchersimon/tldr-cpp/README.md

                   When used with --platform, it will show a message when the page was not found in that platform -s, --stat      Show the translation status of a command.
-Results can be narrowed down by --language and --platform --raw       Display the raw Markdown page without formatting -h, --help:     Display this help
+Results can be narrowed down by --language and --platform --raw       Display the raw Markdown page without formatting -r, --render    Specify the path to a custom Markdown page to render -h, --help:     Display this help
 ```